EltZ36/Celsius-to-Farenheit-conversion-/README.md

 # Celsius to Farenheit conversion
-Results show up in the console.
+Needs a console to show results.